mpheath/user-list-goto-line-for-notepad-plus-plus/readme.md

 Searches the current buffer for lines of interest in Notepad++ and shows a user list that will goto to the line of the selected item.

-The initial list can have these items:
+The main list can have these items:

 ```
 any word style 0